 CBD strains have become more popular among consumers, clinicians, and scientists because of their medical benefits.
 In addition to CBD rich strains, you can also use CBD oils, tinctures and other products that you do not have to necessarily smoke.

 CBD dosage chart, applicable to all CBD products.

-One of the first studies on humans was conducted back in 1982, when eight volunteers were given THC, CBD, and Valium.
+One of the first human studies in this area was conducted back in 1982, when eight volunteers were given THC, CBD, and Valium.
 As it turned out, CBD blocked the anxiety caused by THC.
+(1)

-Although this research included a small number of participants, it came to some very important results, concluding that there were opposing effects between the two cannabinoids.
+Although this research included a small number of participants, it came to some very important results, concluding that there were actually opposing effects between the two most abundant cannabinoids.

-Also, back in 1990, researchers made a simulation of public speaking with a group of healthy participants and a group of social anxiety patients who were both given placebo or either CBD, diazepam or ipsapirone.
+Eight years later, in 1990, a study titled “Effects of ipsapirone and cannabidiol on human experimental anxiety” explored a public speaking simulation through a group of healthy participants and social anxiety patients who were given placebo or either CBD, diazepam or ipsapirone.

-The results were surprising since only CBD turned out to reduce anxiety in participants making them more comfortable of speaking in front of other people.
+Only CBD turned out to reduce anxiety in participants, making them feel more comfortable speaking in front of other people.
+(2)